Location – Monrovia, CA

-Sister Margaret Smith has lived fifty-two years in Latin America.
-She entered the Maryknoll Sisters in 1950 from Hanover, PA, and after graduating from Maryknoll Teachers College in 1956, she studied Spanish in Cochabamba, Bolivia, and taught and was principal in an elementary school in Lima, Peru until 1966.
+Sister Margaret graduated from Maryknoll Teachers College with a Bachelor of Education degree in 1956 and received her first overseas mission assignment to the Bolivia-Peru Region in 1957.
+She studied Spanish in Cochabamba, Bolivia.
+Then taught and was principal in an elementary school in Lima, Peru until 1966.
 In contrast to city life, she next went to the jungle area of Riberalta, Bolivia and taught religion and English in the public high school.

-In 1971 she moved to La Paz in the highlands and studied the Aymara language and lived with the Aymara indigenous people in a rural setting doing pastoral work, community development and adult education.
+In 1971 she moved to La Paz in the highlands, studied the Aymara language and lived with the Aymara indigenous people in a rural setting doing pastoral work, community development and adult education.

-Originally she planned to go further up into the mountain in the dry season.
-But since public transportation has not improved, she spends most of her time in Yatamoco.
-There are two places higher up where she visits about once a month in each place for three or four days.
+Originally she had planned to go further up into the mountain in the dry season.
+But since public transportation had not improved, she spent most of her time in Yatamoco.
+There were two places higher up where she visited about once a month for three or four days in each place.

-“In twenty-one years I’ve seen children born, I’ve seen them grow up and I’ve seen them migrate.
-It really hurts to see all the young people leaving the community that I’ve known for so many years, but I came to realize that it’s essential for them because there is no work here.”
-The amount of land cannot support a larger population.
-There is a constant migration out of Yatamoco for people who are looking for jobs in other parts of Bolivia or Argentina or Spain or somewhere else, and at the same time, a constant migration into Yatamoco of families higher up in the mountains who are worse off.
+“In twenty-one years, I saw children being born, I saw them grow up and I saw them migrate.
+It really hurt to see all the young people leaving the community that I’ve known for so many years, but I came to realize that it was essential for them because there was no work here.”
+The amount of land could not support a larger population.
+There was a constant migration out of Yatamoco for people who were looking for jobs in other parts of Bolivia, Argentina, Spain or anywhere else, and at the same time, a constant migration into Yatamoco of families higher up in the mountains who were worse off.